ninnzz/fapi-bplate/README.md

     │   ├── config.py           <- If you want to set config, do it here.
     │   └── server.py           <- All app initialization and pre-loadings
     │
+    ├── .pre-commit-config.yaml <- All pre-commit checks and scripts
     └── pyproject.toml     <- A configuration file to store build system requirements for Python projects.

  ### Application Configuration